 If you are signed up as a Windows Insider, and you are finding your Start menu impossible to use or the search field in the taskbar won’t bring up the results that you type in, it is probably because of the software you are using, in particular the software that Windows is admitting is not suitable for the average user yet, hence the idea of being a Windows Insider which is designed to get people to report problems that find with the newer software that’ll then help the final release be of better quality.
 It might not sound like something to bother doing, but there are plenty of Windows operating system fans out there more than willing to become “Insiders” so they can see what the new software has to offer.

 For people like us, being a Windows Insider helps us deliver content regarding new features so we can cover those topics quicker.
-If it weren’t for that, we probably wouldn’t bother being Insiders ourselves, not because we don’t enjoy Windows but because even to us the risk outweighs the reward.
+If it weren’t for that, we probably wouldn’t bother being Insiders ourselves, not because we don’t enjoy Windows so much as even to us the risk outweighs the reward.
 Time constraints mean we don’t like spending time trying to find out how to fix problems just for the sake of trying out features quicker.

 Make Sure Optimize Drives Is Working